dat-ecosystem-archive/docs/docs/getting-started-faq.md

 ## Dat vs ?

 Dat has a lot of overlap with other distributed web tools, data management tools, and distributed version control.
 Below are some of the most common questions.
-See more in depth technical comparisons in the [Dat whitepaper](https://github.com/datproject/docs/blob/master/papers/dat-paper.md#5-existing-work).

 ### How is Dat different than IPFS?